 - Simplicity: Neighborhood-based methods are intuitive and relatively simple to implement.
 In their simplest form, only one parameter (the number of neighbors used in the prediction) requires tuning. - Justifiability: Such methods also provide a concise and intuitive justification for the computed predictions.
 For example, in item-based recommendation, the list of neighbor items, as well as the ratings given by the user to these items, can be presented to the user as a justification for the recommendation.
-This can help the user better understand the recommendation and its relevance, and could serve as basis for an interactive system where users can select the neighbors for which a greater importance should be given in the recommendation [6]. - Efficiency: One of the strong points of neighborhood-based systems are their efficiency.
+This can help the user better understand the recommendation and its relevance, and could serve as basis for an interactive system where users can select the neighbors for which a greater importance should be given in the recommendation [4]. - Efficiency: One of the strong points of neighborhood-based systems are their efficiency.
 Unlike most model-based systems, they require no costly training phases, which need to be carried at frequent intervals in large commercial applications.
-These systems may require pre-computing nearest neighbors in an offline step, which is typically much cheaper than model training, providing near instantaneous recommendations.
+While the recommendation phase is usually more expensive than for model-based methods, the nearest-neighbors can be pre-computed in an offline step, providing near instantaneous recommendations.
 Moreover, storing these nearest neighbors requires very little memory, making such approaches scalable to applications having millions of users and items. - Stability: Another useful property of recommender systems based on this approach is that they are little affected by the constant addition of users, items and ratings, which are typically observed in large commercial applications.
 For instance, once item similarities have been computed, an item-based system can readily make recommendations to new users, without having to re-train the system.
 Moreover, once a few ratings have been entered for a new item, only the similarities between this item and the ones already in the system need to be computed.